 Pfizer and Moderna COVID-19 Vaccines

 From what we know so far, there aren’t many differences for patients between the Pfizer and Moderna COVID-19 vaccines.
 Which COVID-19 vaccine you receive will likely depend on availability.

 - Both vaccines utilize mRNA, or messenger RNA, technology, meaning they teach cells to make a protein that prompts an immune response.

 - Both Pfizer and Moderna’s vaccines have proved remarkably effective in trials, with more than 94% efficacy rates for protecting against COVID-19.

 - The vaccines were both effective for different races and genders, as well as for people with underlying medical conditions.

 - Side effects for both the Pfizer and Moderna vaccine were generally mild and temporary, including pain at the injection site, headache, fever, fatigue, chills, muscle pain, and joint pain.

 - You can learn more from the CDC information here.

-Are there severe side effects with the COVID-19 vaccine?
+Are there severe side effects of the COVID-19 vaccine?